Published on:

 Residential treatment facilities have become widely utilized in the last decade.
 In Illinois, the state has sent many juveniles to private residential treatment facilities in lieu of sending them to juvenile detention centers.
 New evidence has emerged, however, showing that residential treatment facilities in Illinois have a pattern of misconduct, including reports of physical and sexual abuse, poor supervision, and inadequate safety measures.

-Juveniles in Illinois residential treatment facilities are often the victim of sexual abuse by staff as a direct result of these systemic failures and neglect.
-These victims are now filing civil sex abuse lawsuits against the companies that operate these facilities, such as Universal Health Systems, and Acadia Health System.
+Juveniles in Illinois residential treatment facilities are often the victims of sexual abuse by staff as a direct result of these systemic failures and neglect.
+These victims are now filing civil sex abuse lawsuits against the companies that operate these facilities, such as Universal Health Services and Acadia Health System.

 Settlement Value of Illinois Sex Abuse Lawsuits